 Phones.
-All regular employees will be required to have a telephone installed and the telephone number listed with his/her department head so that they may be reached at all hours in the event of an emergency situation.
+All regular employees will be required to have a telephone number listed with his/her department head so that they may be reached at all hours in the event of an emergency situation.

 Shift Differential.
 Sheriff's department employees shall receive a shift differential in the amount of fifty cents (\$.50) per hour for the hours 7:00 p.m. to 7:00 a.m.